Dvelezs94/redmind/README.md

         for layer in self.layers:
             trainable_params = layer.get_trainable_params()
             for k, v in trainable_params.items():
-                # Run your computations for each layer updatable params
+                # Run your computations for each layer trainable params
                 ...
             # update trainable params for that layer
             layer.update_trainable_params(trainable_params)